-This page has more details on the Public Terabyte Dataset project, which was recently announced at the ACM data mining unconference.
+This page has details on the Public Terabyte Dataset project, which was a test crawl we ran in 2009-2010.

 100K1 million top (by US-based traffic) domains.

-- The crawl is done by a custom Bixo workflow created by Scale Unlimited, built on top of Cascading/Hadoop and running in EC2 using Amazon’s Elastic MapReduce service.
+- The crawl was done by a custom Bixo workflow created by Scale Unlimited, built on top of Cascading/Hadoop and running in EC2 using Amazon’s Elastic MapReduce service.

-- We’ll be trying hard to avoid spam/adult content, though getting totally clean results is of course impossible.
+- We tried hard to avoid spam/adult content, though getting totally clean results is of course impossible.

-- We honor the robots nofollow and various “no archive” HTML meta tags, and we’ll comply promptly with requests by web site hosters to remove any of their content from the datasets.
+- We honored the robots nofollow and various “no archive” HTML meta tags, and we complied promptly with requests by web site hosters to not crawl their sites.
 Note that the rel=”nofollow” attribute on links themselves does not mean that the link shouldn’t be followed, but rather that the link shouldn’t be used when calculating a “PageRank” score.